Biodiversity in Baden-Württemberg: nature reserves are important for wild bees

 What is the flying insect monitoring project?

-In Baden-Württemberg, insects are caught and counted to find out how many and which species still exist.
+In Baden-Württemberg, insects are caught and counted to find out how the populations of local species are developing.
 For example, flying insects are recorded on a random basis.
-This kind of systematic recording is called monitoring.
-The flying insect monitoring project of Baden-Württemberg focuses on wild bees, wasps and flies, among others.
-It is part of the collection of basic data on insect populations in Baden-Württemberg, which has been carried out since 2018 as part of the "Special Programme to Strengthen Biological Diversity".
+This kind of standardised, repeated, systematic recording is called monitoring.
+The monitoring of flying insects primarily focuses on recording biomass, but also on specific groups of insects such as wild bees, wasps, and flies.
+It is one of a total of six components of the statewide collection of baseline data on insect populations in Baden-Württemberg, which has been conducted by the LUBW on behalf of the state government since 2018.

 Other parts of the monitoring project include butterfly monitoring, grasshopper monitoring and ground beetle monitoring.